Wonko7/sreader/README.md

 ### Keyboard navigation:

+- J: next unread feed (in the same tag group)
+- K: previous unread feed (ditto)
+- b: open feed search, type the name of a feed, once you find it hit enter.
+Use up and down arrows to navigate through search results.
 - j: next article
 - k: previous article (takes you to the last one if no articles are opened)
 - m: toggle mark as (un)read